 First, when you visit a zoo, you expect to see exotic animals.
 However, while ZooAmerica does have a good selection of North American cats (bobcat, lynx, and mountain lion), as well as bears and wolves, there just aren’t any of the animals that you go to a zoo to see such as monkeys, elephants, or tigers.

 Secondly, the zoo is pretty small.
 While 200+ animals may sound like a lot, it only represents 75 different species, most of which are found in their reptile house, aviary, and prairie dog den.
-The zoo can easily been seen in an hour, even if you spend a bit of time looking at a few of the animals.
+The zoo can easily be seen in an hour, even if you spend a bit of time looking at a few of the animals.

 However, if you don’t want to drive out of Hershey, or if you already have a ticket or season pass to Hersheypark, then a visit to ZooAmerica can be a nice way to spend an hour of your day.